Latest Varicose Veins Laser Treatment in Mumbai

 Number of factors which increase probability of having varicose veins:

-- Conditions that cause increased pressure in the abdomen, such as tumors, constipation, and externally worn garments like girdles.
+- Conditions that lead tomore than normal pressure in the abdomen such as constipation, tumors, garments like girdles etc.

 You can also read article about varicose veins on webmd.com.

 Varicose Veins in itself may not be a serious problem unless you experience:

 - heavy & uncomfortable legs with aching

 - dryness and itchiness over the vein